ichudu/ABS/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to bitcoin-core or Dash.
+This issue tracker is only for technical issues related to absolute-core.

-General bitcoin questions and/or support requests and are best directed to the [Bitcoin StackExchange](https://bitcoin.stackexchange.com).
+General bitcoin questions and/or support requests and are best directed to the [absolutecoin Reddit](https://www.reddit.com/r/absolutecoin/).

-For reporting security issues, please read instructions at [https://bitcoincore.org/en/contact/](https://bitcoincore.org/en/contact/).
+To report critical security issues, email contact@absolutecoin.net instead of creating Github issues.

 ### Describe the issue